smartcoder0305/react-wordle/README.md

 - [Wordle.cl](https://www.wordle.cl): Chilean modisms, cities, places
 - [Wrdl](https://wrdl-abae.vercel.app/): Words that are 5 letters long after getting rid of their vowels
 - [WROUD](https://www.wroud.net/): W R O U D is a simple word game that challenges people to find a six-letter word in 3 guesses from a cloud of letters. https://www.wroud.net/ A spinoff of Wordle but quite different and may be more fun!.
 WROUD = Word + Cloud
-- [香港麻雀 糊dle](https://hkwudle.vercel.app/): Mahjong hands under Hong Kong rules
+- [香港麻雀 糊 dle](https://hkwudle.vercel.app/): Mahjong hands under Hong Kong rules

 ### Math, Acronyms, Science, Tech, and more